thingsboard/thingsboard.github.io/docs/reference/filters/message-type-filter.md

 ## Overview

-This component allows to filter incoming messages by type.
+This component allows filtering incoming messages by type.
 This filter is very efficient.
-We recommend to use this filter in almost every rule to quickly ignore irrelevant messages.
+We recommend using this filter in almost every rule to quickly ignore irrelevant messages.

 ## Configuration